delexw/mcpware/README.md

 2. Launches and manages backend MCP server processes
 3. Routes tool calls to appropriate backends
 4. Returns responses to the client

+### Docker-in-Docker Limitation

+When mcpware runs inside a Docker container:
+- It uses the host's Docker daemon (via socket mount) to launch backend containers
+- Backend processes run as sibling containers, not child processes
+- NPM/host-based backends cannot be launched because:
+  - The mcpware container doesn't have Node.js or other host tools
+  - File system paths would refer to the container's filesystem, not the host
+  - Network isolation prevents proper stdio communication with host processes

+This architectural constraint ensures security and isolation but limits backends to Docker-based implementations only.

 ## License